Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language for state evaluation

 Language provides a natural and expressive medium for designing reward signals that guide robot learning.
 Instead of manually engineering complex reward functions, language allows users to specify desired behaviors, goals, or preferences intuitively.
 These signals can be broadly categorized into two types: \emph{sparse reward} and \emph{dense reward}, as illustrated in Figure~\ref{fig:rewards}.
 Each type presents a distinct trade-off between design simplicity and learning efficiency.
 A \emph{sparse reward} provides a meaningful signal only upon task completion (e.g., a single positive reward for success), which is simple to define but often leads to sample-inefficient learning.
 In contrast, a \emph{dense reward} offers continuous feedback at each step, guiding the agent more effectively but typically requiring significant manual engineering.

 For the former one, language can be used to generate a \textit{sparse} reward signal to indicate whether the agent's current state successfully fulfills the language instruction, providing a flexible way to specify complex goals or human preferences.
 For example, ZSRM~\citep{pmlr-v162-mahmoudieh22a} derives the entire reinforcement learning reward from a natural language goal description.
 At each step, it generates a reward by calculating the similarity between a camera image and the goal text using CLIP encoders.
-This text-vision matching method offers zero-shot capability, allowing it to generalize to new tasks without additional training, though its performance is limited by the CLIP model's ability to handle spatial reasoning.
-An alternative approach is to design a reward function by interpreting human preferences expressed through comparative language. \citet{pmlr-v270-yang25e} designs a reward learning scheme with comparative language feedback, e.g., ``\textit{move farther from the stove}''.
+This text-vision matching method \textcolor{black}{enables reward specification for some newly described goals without retraining the reward model, although transfer degrades on tasks that require stronger spatial reasoning from the CLIP model.} An alternative approach is to design a reward function by interpreting human preferences expressed through comparative language. \citet{pmlr-v270-yang25e} designs a reward learning scheme with comparative language feedback, e.g., ``\textit{move farther from the stove}''.
 The system aligns trajectory data with language feedback in a shared latent space, turning each piece of comparative language into a learning signal to train an episodic reward model that captures the user's underlying preferences.
 However, the model's ability to generalize is limited by the objects and concepts seen during its pre-training phase.
-Despite the convenience of language-based sparse reward designing, such methods may still face challenges with low sample efficiency, requiring extended training periods or even failing to converge~\citep{DBLP:journals/inffus/LadoszWKO22}.
+Despite the convenience of language-based sparse reward design, such methods may still face challenges with low sample efficiency, requiring extended training periods or even failing to converge~\citep{DBLP:journals/inffus/LadoszWKO22}.